tangentyh/notes-of-tan/javaNotes.md

    int[] smallPrimes2 = new int[] { 17, 19, 23, 29, 31, 37 };
    new int[] { 17, 19, 23, 29, 31, 37 }; // anonymous array
    ```
-   - arrays are objects, in Java Language Specification
+   - arrays are objects
      - `final int length`
      - `T[] clone()`
-     - inherit from `Object`, except `clone()` method
+     - `Object` methods
    - initialization
      - all elements are initialized with zero or `false`
      - Arrays of objects are initialized with the special value `null`